sedthh/lara-hungarian-nlp/README.md

 | `lara.nlp.extract_message(text)` | Removes a dictionary of extracted items.
 If text contains a command, the command key will be set accordingly.
 Arguments following a command will be added as list elements.
 List of existing hashtags, mentions and urls are also included in this dictionary.
 This is useful if you want to do a quick check on your received text message. |

 ###### Tips and tricks
-Setting multiple properties for intents can be really useful
+Setting multiple properties for intents can be useful in detecting patterns:
 - In addition to actual words, regular expressions can also be defined as "stem"s.
 This also applies to "with" and "without" properties' "stem"s.
 - Both "prefix"es and "affix"es can be set at the same time.
 - In case inflection would alter a word's "stem", try defining the altered form as another possible Intent **list** element, with the "match_stem" property set to **False**.
 This way the defined "stem" would only be matched if inflected.